 Explore the UW Bothell Learning Goals - Critical and Creative Inquiry, Communication, Quantitative and Qualitative Literacy, Inclusive Practices, and Ethics and Social Responsibility - leading toward your Spring Quarter course on "Reflection, Research, and Experiential Learning."

-The Discovery Core curriculum is a sequence of courses in a year-long, program of study required for all entering First Year Students at UW Bothell.
+Discovery Core is required during autumn quarter for all entering First Year Students at UW Bothell.

 Discovery Core I (Autumn Quarter)